Lord of Illusions: Editing

 On seeing Barker's cut of the film, MGM decided that it was too long and there was too much time spent on dialogue scenes that occur in-between scenes involving death or horror elements.
 MGM insisted on removing roughly twelve and a half minutes from the film and Barker conceded as long as a director's cut could be released later.
 This director's cut was initially released on VHS and laserdisc, then on DVD and streaming services and was designated unrated, whereas the theatrical release was rated R by the MPAA.
 It is also known as the Collector's Edition.

 In 1996, Barker commented: "It's not twelve and a half minutes of blood and gore [that was removed], it's actually the thematic guts of the movie.
 What MGM/UA did, and I'll think they're wrong till the end of my days, was say that this isn't enough of a horror movie, we want to make it more intense.
 It was a bad commercial decision in my view.
 They wanted to take out some of the detective elements.
-I said no. Part of the point of the movie is that is a genre-breaking movie.
+I said no. Part of the point of the movie is that it is a genre-breaking movie.
 It moves from film noir to horror and back and forth and that's what makes the movie work.
 But MGM/UA was adamant".
 Barker did manage to get a shot of a dead child on the floor which MGM/UA wanted deleted into the theatrical cut by editing it out and then editing it back in later.